azavea/raster-vision-examples/README.md

 Running semantic segmentation on roads trains a Mobilenet for 100k steps which takes about 6hrs on a P3 instance.

+#### Experimental: Use vector tiles to get labels

+It is possible to use a Mapbox vector tile endpoint (which contains `{z}/{x}/{y}` as a source of labels.
+We have tested this with a set of vector tiles created from Open Street Map (OSM).
+Note that most buildings and some roads present in the Spacenet labels are not present in the OSM data.
+If you are not using OSM, you might need to change the `class_id_to_filter` values in the experiment configuration.
+Each `class_id_to_filter` is a mapping from `class_id` to a Mapbox GL filter which is to used to assign class ids to features based on their `properties` field.
+For more info, search for `class_id_to_filter` in the Raster Vision [docs](https://docs.rastervision.io).
+To use vector tiles instead of GeoJSON, run the experiment with the following flags: `-a mbtiles_uri <URI> -a mbtiles_zoom <ZOOM_LEVEL>`.

 ### Step 3: View results

 After training a semantic segmentation model on roads, using the QGIS plugin, you should see predictions and an eval similar to the following.